 In DFS, we print a vertex and then recursively call DFS for its adjacent vertices.
 In topological sorting, we need to print a vertex before its adjacent vertices.
 For example, in the given graph, the vertex ‘5’ should be printed before vertex ‘0’, but unlike DFS, the vertex ‘4’ should also be printed before vertex ‘0’.
 So Topological sorting is different from DFS.
-For example, a DFS of the shown graph is “5 2 3 1 0 4”, but it is not a topological sorting
+For example, a DFS of the shown graph is “5 2 3 1 0 4”, but it is not a topological sorting.

 Algorithm to find Topological Sorting:

-We recommend to first see implementation of DFS here.
+We recommend to first see the implementation of DFS.
 We can modify DFS to find Topological Sorting of a graph.
 In DFS, we start from a vertex, we first print it and then recursively call DFS for its adjacent vertices.
 In topological sorting, we use a temporary stack.
 We don’t print the vertex immediately, we first recursively call topological sorting for all its adjacent vertices, then push it to a stack.
-Finally, print contents of stack.
-Note that a vertex is pushed to stack only when all of its adjacent vertices (and their adjacent vertices and so on) are already in stack.
+Finally, print contents of the stack.
+Note that a vertex is pushed to stack only when all of its adjacent vertices (and their adjacent vertices and so on) are already in the stack.

 Below image is an illustration of the above approach: